Disclaimer: I own nothing. All belongs to Glee writers and creators.

 So there it was.
 Rachel and Brittany talked and chatted and hung out—even went shopping once—and Santana and Quinn tagged along with many eye rolls and folded arms.
 Until the day Santana and Brittany didn't show up to lunch.

-Rachel was far from innocent, despite what her clothing style suggested to many McKinley High students, so when Quinn sat across from her—the other Cheerios nowhere in sight—she could guess what the two were up to.
+Rachel was far from innocent, despite what her clothing style suggested to many McKinley High students, so when Quinn sat across from her, the other Cheerios nowhere in sight, she could guess what the two were up to.
 The sour look on Quinn's face only confirmed it.
-After a few minutes of silence following the usual grunt the blonde gave in response to the brunette's greeting, Rachel told her she could leave if she wanted to.
+After a few minutes of silence following the usual grunt Quinn gave in response to Rachel's greeting, Rachel told her she could leave if she wanted to.
 Which was apparently a mistake.

 Rachel's cheeks had gone flaming red and she hadn't been able to look at Quinn for the rest of the day, because Brittany's comment had done the magic trick.
 She tried to fight it, of course.
 For several days, she observed her reactions to Quinn, Quinn's reactions to her, and made lists.
 Lists of things she didn't like about Quinn and things she did.

 Sadly, the latter was about two pages (front and back) longer than the former—and that was only half a page, all consisting of things like 'name calling.'
 And she hadn't actually finished the second list.
 When it started coming down to things like 'how her thighs quiver when she's been at Cheerios practice,' she'd decided that what she had was sufficient.

 And after all that effort, the evidence piled up against Rachel and she was left with that inevitable truth: she was in love with Quinn.